Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 (1 2), where 1 is also a list; ^that might be necessary to optimise the 0, but this is /clp|chr|../, and /functions|predicates/ win in only one argument, where no"-thing" is some"-thing" in any debate (psychology,.; ⒦no⒲ thenemy (chess,.; game theory,..),..)
 (1 2 …), where … is a comment
 can always optimise s/1/0/s/2/1/; bit∈/byte|register|../,..
-afterlife=dreaming? dreamescape, instant transmissionz, quantum leap,.. how many parents hammerfist their /babies|kids|../ like a television? road rage,.. i just cracked indus valley script rule 34: white supremacist sanskrit porn; to watch, or not to watch?
+afterlife=dreaming? dreamescape, instant transmissionz, quantum ballerina,.. how many parents hammerfist their /babies|kids|../ like a television? road rage,.. i just cracked indus valley script rule 34: white supremacist sanskrit porn; to watch, or not to watch?